Musab-Nazir/SudokuSolver/README.md

 ## Input different board states

 By default the board.edn file has a board state added under the input key.
 Apparently this particular puzzle is the hardest you can find.
-Feel free to modify the file
+On my 8 core 16 thread machine it takes ~ 60 seconds, however the runtime depends on the complexty of the puzzle.

-Follow the format of the example 2D array/vector for board.edn
+Follow the format of the example 2D array/vector for board.edn for any custom boards you enter

 ## License